Angel-ML/angel/docs/overview/spark_on_angel_en.md

 	* PSModelPool corresponds to a matrix on Angel PS, responsible for requesting, retrieving, and destructing PSVector

 * **PSVector/PSVetorProxy**
-	* PSVectorRemotePSVector and BreezePSVector are encapsulated with PSVector's operations under different scenarios
+	* RemotePSVector and BreezePSVector are encapsulated with PSVector's operations under different scenarios
 		* `RemotePSVector` provides operations between PSVector and local value, including pull, push, increment
 		* `BreezePSVector` provides operations between PSVector and PSVector, including most algebraic operations
 	* PSVectorProxy is PSVector's proxy that points to a PSVector on Angel PS